DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Project-sales-invoice.md

 The following setup is prerequisites for the sales invoice

 1. Create [Template](../../CORE/Setup/DocumentTypes/File-templates.md) for the document.
-2. Create [Setting profile](../SETUP/SETTING-PROFILES/Sales-invoice.md) for the document.
+2. Create [Setting profile](../SETUP/SETTING-PROFILES/Project-sales-invoice.md) for the document.
 3. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound-filenames.md) for the document.
-4. If the customer [trading partner](../SETUP/Trading-partner.md) doesn't exist, create the new trading partner. <br> If the invoice account differs to the customer account, setup the **Invoice account** as EDI trading partner for the Sales invoice document.
+4. If the customer [trading partner](../SETUP/Trading-partner.md) doesn't exist, create the new trading partner. <br> If the invoice account differs to the customer account, setup the **Invoice account** as EDI trading partner for the Project sales invoice document.
 5. Add and enable the sales invoice to the [Customer trading partner](../SETUP/Trading-partner.md) and select the applicable:
     - Template
     - Setting profile
     - File name setup

 ## Processing
-### Post sales invoice
+### Post project invoice proposal for sales order
-When the document **Sales invoice** is enabled for the EDI customer, the post sales invoice page field **Send to EDI** will be set to _Yes._
+When the document **Project sales invoice** is enabled for the EDI customer and the project invoice proposal is for sales order lines, the post invoice proposal page's field **Send to EDI** will be set to _Yes_.
-The Sales invoice [Document setting profile](../SETUP/SETTING-PROFILES/Sales-invoice.md) provides the option to exclude credits notes from creating a sales invoice staging record by setting **Don't send credit note** to _Yes._
+The Project sales invoice [Document setting profile](../SETUP/SETTING-PROFILES/Project-sales-invoice.md) provides the option to exclude credits notes from creating a project sales invoice staging record by setting **Don't send credit note** to _Yes._

 ## View staging table records
-To view the Sales invoice staging records, go to **EDI > Documents > Customer documents > Sales invoice**.
+To view the Sales invoice staging records, go to **EDI > Documents > Customer documents > Project sales invoice**.
-Use this page to review staging and process EDI Sales invoice documents to an Outbound file.
+Use this page to review staging and process EDI Project sales invoice documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.